 Juvenile Rearing Habitat

-Changes in flow entering the Delta as a result of the operations of the alternatives would be expected to give only limited changes to rearing habitat for juvenile winter-run Chinook salmon in the Delta.
+Changes in flow entering the Delta as a result of the operations of Alternatives 1, 2, and 3 would be expected to give only limited changes to rearing habitat for juvenile winter-run Chinook salmon in the Delta.
 The National Marine Fisheries Service Winter-Run Chinook Salmon Life Cycle Model (WRLCM) addresses Delta rearing habitat capacity through consideration of channel type (high quality: blind channels; low quality: mainstem river, distributaries, open water), cover (high quality: vegetated; low quality: not vegetated), and water depth (high quality: >0.2 meters, ≤ 1.5 meters; low quality: ≤ 0.2 meters, >1.5 meters) (Hendrix et al. 2014).
-In recent analyses for the California WaterFix project, which would have reduced flow into the Delta in an analogous manner to the alternatives, the WRLCM did not suggest that changes in Delta rearing capacity would have appreciable effects on the species from less flow entering the Delta.
-This indicates that the alternatives would not substantially change rearing habitat for juvenile winter-run Chinook salmon.
+In recent analyses for the California WaterFix project, which would have reduced flow into the Delta in an analogous manner to Alternatives 1, 2, and 3, the WRLCM did not suggest that changes in Delta rearing capacity would have adverse effects on the species from less flow entering the Delta.
+This indicates that Alternatives 1, 2, and 3 would not substantially change rearing habitat for juvenile winter-run Chinook salmon.

 South Delta Entrainment

 Juvenile salmonids, including winter-run Chinook salmon, can be entrained at the south Delta export facilities, principally during the winter/spring (e.g., Williams 2006).
-There would be little difference in indicators of entrainment risk (south Delta exports and Old and Middle River flows) during winter/spring between the NAA and Alternatives 1, 2, and 3 (see Appendix 5B3: Tables 5B3-6-1a through 5B3-6-4c; Figures 5B3-6-1 through 5B3-6-18; and Appendix 5B4: Tables 5B4-1-1a through 5B4-1-4c; Figures 5B4-1-1 through 5B4-1-18), and existing restrictive criteria from the NMFS (2019) SWP/CVP BiOp and CDFW (2020) SWP ITP would limit entrainment risk for winter-run under Alternatives 1, 2, and 3.
+There would be little difference in indicators of entrainment risk (south Delta exports and Old and Middle River flows) during winter/spring between the NAA and Alternatives 1, 2, and 3 (Appendix 5B3, Delta Operations: Tables 5B3-6-1a through 5B3-6-4c; Figures 5B3-6-1 through 5B3-6-18; and Appendix 5B4, Regional Deliveries: Tables 5B4-1-1a through 5B4-1-4c; Figures 5B4-1-1 through 5B4-1-18), and existing restrictive criteria from the NMFS (2019) SWP/CVP BiOp and CDFW (2020) SWP ITP would limit entrainment risk for winter-run under Alternatives 1, 2, and 3.
 South Delta export of water released from Sites Reservoir would have little to no overlap with winter-run Chinook salmon.
-This is illustrated by the results of the salvage-density analysis (see description in Appendix 11Q), which weights south Delta exports at SWP (Banks) and CVP (Jones) export facilities by historical salvage per unit volume (i.e., salvage density) of juvenile winter-run Chinook salmon.
-There were minimal differences between NAA and Alternatives 1, 2, and 3 from the results of the salvage-density analysis (Table wr_banks; Table wr_jones).
+This is illustrated by the results of the salvage-density analysis (Appendix 11Q, Other Delta Species Analyses), which weights south Delta exports at SWP (Banks) and CVP (Jones) export facilities by historical salvage per unit volume (i.e., salvage density) of juvenile winter-run Chinook salmon.
+There were minimal differences between NAA and Alternatives 1, 2, and 3 from the results of the salvage-density analysis (Table 11-16; Table 11-17).

-Table wr_banks.
+Table 11-16.
 Entrainment Loss of Juvenile Winter-Run Chinook Salmon At SWP Banks Pumping Plant, Averaged by Water Year Type, Based on the Salvage-Density Method.